jcroav/sharepoint-search/README.md

 # sharepoint-search
-Polymer Componente to use SharePoint Search Service
+Polymer Component to use SharePoint Search Service